-Under this policy all users are required to make a parking reservation, as in the CPR policy, but this reservation is valid for a limited time.
-After the reservation expires, the reserved parking space becomes available to other users, and a vacant parking space is no longer guaranteed to the user.
+Under this policy, all users are required to make a parking reservation as in the CPR policy, but reservations are only valid for a limited time.
+After a reservation expires, the reserved parking space becomes available to other users, and a vacant parking space is no longer guaranteed to the user.
 If the reservation expires and no parking space is available by the time the user arrives at the destination station, she will have to either wait by the station or roam to a nearby station (as in the NR policy).

-The rationale behind this policy can be stated as follows: by making a reservation, a user with a long traveling time that reaches her destination only after her reservation expires, still affects the system because as long as her reservation is valid, she may block other users from making a reservation.
-That is, the reservation may divert subsequent demand, which may increase the probability of the user to find a vacant parking space, even if her reservation expired.
+The rationale behind this policy can be stated as follows: by making a reservation, a user with a long traveling time who reaches her destination only after her reservation expires still affects the system because as long as her reservation is valid, she may prevent other users from making a reservation.
+That is, her reservation may divert subsequent demand, which may increase the probability of the user to find a vacant parking space, even if her reservation has expired.

 Note that if the time limit is set to a large enough value, this policy coincides with the CPR policy.
-However, if the time limit is set to zero, the resulting policy is still different from the NR policy.
-This is because users still must make a reservation, and they cannot begin traveling to a station that is full at the renting time.
-In Section 4 we compare the performance of this specific setting (in which the time limit is zero) to the performance of the NR policy and discuss the differences and their implications.
+However, if the time limit is set to zero, the resulting policy still differs from the NR policy, as users are still required to make a reservation, and they cannot begin traveling to a station that is full at the renting time.
+In Section 4, we compare the performance of this specific setting (in which the time limit is set to zero) to the performance of the NR policy and discuss their differences and implications.